mono/CppSharp/README.md

 CppSharp is a collection of libraries for working with C++ code from .NET.

-It has multiple use cases, from parsing C++ code to automatically generateing .NET bindings for wrapping C/C++ native code allowing interoperability with managed languages like C#.
+It has multiple use cases, from parsing C++ code to automatically generating .NET bindings for wrapping C/C++ native code allowing interoperability with managed languages like C#.